Maggiebj/DRLND_Navigation/report.md

 In this project, we applied DQN(Deep Q-Learning) model-free algorithm, base on the paper [Human-level control through deep reinforcement learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
 DQN contains one deep neural network: Actor.
 The Actor is a policy network which takes the states as inputs and output each possible action (in discrete space) with corresponding Q state-action values.
 Deep Q network is an off policy network.
 Off policy learning is when the policy used for interacting with the environment(action) is different than the policy being learned.

 To resolve neural function approximators having unstable problems, we have applied these methods:

 1. Prioritized replay buffer to minimize correlations between samples and speed up training, base on the paper [PRIORITIZED EXPERIENCE REPLAY](https://arxiv.org/abs/1511.05952).
-Instead of uniformly random sample minibatch of experiences, we sample with priorities and use importance sampling weight to adjust the distribution accordingly.
+Instead of uniformly random sampling minibatch of experiences, we sample with priorities and use importance sampling weight to adjust the distribution accordingly.

 ![Prioritized Experience Replay](prioritizedreplay.png)